Vanguard Russell 3000 (NASDAQ:VTHR) Short Interest Update

-Vanguard Russell 3000 (NASDAQ:VTHR) was the recipient of a significant growth in short interest during the month of June.
-As of June 15th, there was short interest totalling 3,200 shares, a growth of 45.5% from the May 31st total of 2,200 shares.
-Based on an average daily trading volume, of 21,400 shares, the days-to-cover ratio is presently 0.1 days.
+Vanguard Russell 3000 (NASDAQ:VTHR) saw a significant increase in short interest in the month of July.
+As of July 31st, there was short interest totalling 12,700 shares, an increase of 202.4% from the July 15th total of 4,200 shares.
+Based on an average daily trading volume, of 20,200 shares, the days-to-cover ratio is currently 0.6 days.

 Receive News & Ratings for Vanguard Russell 3000 Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Vanguard Russell 3000 and related companies with MarketBeat.com's FREE daily email newsletter.